Jayessh25/RISC-V-SoC-Tapeout-Program_VSD/RTL-to-GDS(VSDBabySoC)/Readme.md

 </details>

 ---
-# SPEF-Based Post-Routing Analysis and Final Timing Closure
+# SPEF-Based Post-Routing STA and Final Timing Closure

  Finally, Week 8 focused on post-routing STA and timing closure using the extracted SPEF parasitics.
 This stage evaluated real delays caused by interconnect resistance, capacitance, and coupling effects across multiple PVT corners.
 Setup and hold slacks were analyzed to ensure that the post-layout design met timing requirements under realistic conditions.
 Any deviations from the pre-route timing were examined, allowing insights into how placement, routing, and parasitics affect the overall performance of the SoC.
 With timing closure achieved, the VSDBabySoC design reached a tape-out–ready stage, completing the RTL-to-GDS design flow.

 If u want to see in detail **(CLICK BELOW)**